 Product teams can leverage an existing canvas such as the Lean UX Canvas from Jeff Gothelf.

 This is the purpose for creating products as we as product people strive to achieve this product-market fit.
 Product teams must build a product that creates significant customer value, meet real customer needs and do it in a way that is better than the next best alternatives.
 One of key goals of VDL is to create the smallest possible experience that meets the needs of a specific market of customers.
 As part of the Product-Market fit, product teams need to identify target customers as well as the users and buyers to focus on first, so they are clear on who they are solving for as they go through the VDL.

 Discovery is at the heart of the VDL.
 This is where a cross-functional product team typically consisting of a product management, user experience design, and engineering work collaboratively to discover solutions that customers will love, but also work for the business.
 Strong product teams are empowered and accountable to solve hard problems.
-These empowered Product Teams act as missionaries to find new opportunities, new solutions, new ideas and real customer problems to solve.
+These empowered Product Teams act as missionaries to find new opportunities, Jobs To Be Done (JTBD), new ideas and real customer problems to solve.
 They behave with an open mind, have empathy for their users, think of themselves as Explorers & Scientists, and are always trying to improve their learning velocity.
 The overall goal of discovery is for the product team to quickly identify potential solutions and this happens concurrently and continuously with the delivery work in Design and Experiment.

 Validate High Risks